Calculate Spatio-Temporal Sample Variogram

 The spatio-temporal sample variogram contains besides the fields

-lag intervals as passed by the parameter boundaries
+lag intervals as passed by the parameter boundaries, whereas avgDist is the average

 distance between the point pairs found in a distance interval over all temporal lags (i.e. the